 The RFO shall regularly provide F&GP and the Council with a statement of receipts and payments to date under each Budget heading, comparing actual expenditure to the appropriate date against that planned as shown in that Budget - these statements are to be prepared at least at the end of each financial quarter and shall show explanations of variances.

-Changes in Earmarked Reserves must be approved by Council Resolution.

 Transfers between accounts

 In order to keep appropriate balances in different Council bank accounts, the Clerk, in conjunction with the Council Chairman (or in their absence the Council Vice-Chairman) may authorise transfers between Council bank accounts (eg from a current account to a savings account or vice-versa) of amounts up to £50,000.00.